WhiteflagProtocol/whiteflag-api/README.md

 The API also exposes a webpage with an embedded client side socket listener that is available on `http://localhost:5746/listen` (default URL) when the API is running.

+When testing on a main blockchain network, the `testMessagesOnly` in the `[tx]` section of the `whiteflag.toml` configuration file should be set to `true` to prevent the accidental transmission of real messages.